cakephp/docs/en/development/routing.rst

     Router::prefix('admin', function ($routes) {
         // All routes here will be prefixed with `/admin`
-        // And have the prefix => admin route element added.
+        // And have the prefix => Admin route element added.
         $routes->fallbacks(DashedRoute::class);
     });